Halmstads BK

-Halmstads Bollklubb, also known simply as Halmstad ([ˈhǎlmsta, -stɑːd]) or (especially locally) HBK or Bollklubben, is a Swedish football club located in Halmstad in the county of Halland.
+Halmstads Bollklubb, also known simply as Halmstad ([ˈhǎlmsta, -stɑːd]) or (especially locally) HBK or Bollklubben, is a Swedish professional football club located in Halmstad in the county of Halland.
 The club, formed 7 February 1914 and approved membership in the Swedish Sports Confederation on 6 March the same year.
 The club competes in the highest tier of Swedish football, Allsvenskan, and has won four national championship titles and one national cup title.
 HBK is a member-controlled club.

 The club gained some European recognition in October 1995, when they defeated the successful Italian club Parma A.C.
 3–0 at Gamla Ullevi (in Gothenburg) in the first of two matches in the Cup Winners' Cup.
 However, their second encounter, in Parma in November of the same year, ended with a crushing 0–4 defeat, eliminating them from the tournament.

 History

 In the beginning

 In 1913 a group of youngsters, who called themselves Viking, wishing to create a more serious organization, met at Hotel Lugnet and decided to create an organization.
 They gave their new organization the name Halmstads Bollklubb and chose Axel Winberg as the club's first chairman.
-They also applied for membership in the Swedish Sports Confederation (Swedish: Riksidrottsförbundet).
+They also applied for membership in the Swedish Sports Confederation.

+Except for soccer, the club also played bandy during the early years.

-On 6 March 1914, the club was allowed entrance to Riksidrottsförbundet; the following year they played in their first competition, Pokalserien, a local tournament in which they faced IS Halmia and Halmstads Kamraterna; the club ended up last with 2 points and 5–16 in goal difference, in 1916 the same result was seen again, but this time the club only managed to score 1 goal totally.
+On 6 March 1914, the club was allowed entrance to Swedish Sports Confederation; the following year they played in their first competition, Pokalserien, a local tournament in which they faced IS Halmia and Halmstads Kamraterna; the club ended up last with 2 points and 5–16 in goal difference, in 1916 the same result was seen again, but this time the club only managed to score 1 goal totally.
 In 1917 the club was able to defeat Halmstads Kamraterna twice and end up in second place behind IS Halmia; the same year an athletics department was made part of the club.
 The final in the district championship was reached in 1918, but yet again IS Halmia proved too strong.
 In 1919 the club was for the first time able to defeat IS Halmia and Gustav "Pytt" Söderholm became top goalscorer in the tournament.
 In 1919, a swimming department was made a part of the club.